Jim Hurley

 zhangg AT njc DOT org

-Bei Yang – Research Associate Professor, Shanghai Institute for Advanced Immunochemical Studies, Shanghai, China
+Bei Yang – Assistant Professor, Shanghai Institute for Advanced Immunochemical Studies, Shanghai, China

 Do Jin Kim – Denali Therapeutics, Inc.